Luos-io/Documentation/src/pages/prototyping_boards/electronic-use.md

 # General guide to Luos electronic boards
-Luos provides simple electronic boards examples to build in order to start prototyping using Luos modular technology.
-These examples are available on Github and contain the schematic and the Kicad file so that they can be easily reproduced to test Luos.

 Luos library has been designed to run on low-cost hardware.
 It works with all Arm microcontrollers, starting with the smallest and cheapest one: the <a href="https://developer.arm.com/ip-products/processors/cortex-m/cortex-m0" target="_blank">Cortex-M0</a>.